naomiyaki/kamajii/README.md

 ### Sass
 I really like Sass, and Parcel makes it really easy to just include a file and start building.

+#### ⚠️ Bug time
-⚠️ Bug time: SCSS hot-module reloading is... still a little spotty in Parcel 2.
+SCSS hot-module reloading is... still a little spotty in Parcel 2.
 In my testing it works if you are working in a single file, but changes to `include` files will not show until you update your top level `index.scss` type file.

 Files:
 `src/index.html`